yellowtree/geoip-detect/readme.txt

 * You could choose the currency of the store based on the country name
 * You could suggest an timezone to use when displaying dates
 * You could show the store nearest to your customer
+* You show or hide content specific to a geographic target group
 * Etc. ...
 You tell me!
 I'm rather curious what you'll do with this plugin!

 *This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.*